 ‘Alaskan Bush People’: New Season Creates More Cognitive Dissonance For Viewers?
-(Opinion)
+[Opinion]

 — Alaskan Bush People (@AlaskanBushPPL) December 31, 2016

-Monsters and Critics reports that along with the “stunning vistas” there is plenty of drama to go around in this new season of the Alaskan Bush People, which debuts this Wednesday.
-The viewers of the show have weighed in on social media and they are a polarized bunch.
-Many are still wondering after several seasons just what this show is really all about?
+Monsters and Critics reports that along with the “stunning vistas,” there is plenty of drama to go around in this new season of Alaskan Bush People, which debuts this Wednesday.
+The viewers of the show have weighed in on social media, and they are a polarized bunch.
+Many are still wondering after several seasons just what this show is really all about.

-There are those who confess that they absolutely enjoy this show and then there are others who see the Alaskan Bush People as nothing more than “fake.”
-Some of the commenters who see this show as fake, also detest the attempt at a TV show of pulling the wool over their eyes.
-This could actually be were all the negativity grows from, as people in general don’t like to think that someone is attempting to dupe them.
+There are those who confess that they absolutely enjoy this show, and then there are others who see Alaskan Bush People as nothing more than “fake.”
+Some of the commenters who see this show as fake also detest the attempt at a TV show of pulling the wool over their eyes.
+This could actually be where all the negativity grows from, as people in general don’t like to think that someone is attempting to dupe them.

 It's a berry (Bear-y) good idea!
 Watch #AlaskanBushPeople in 5 days! pic.twitter.com/0HrhD5hfYW